Chart Color Schemes

 Health performance in Peachester is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Peachester faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
-Approximately 49% of its total population (~757 people) has private health cover, lower than the national average of 55.3%.
+Peachester faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
+Approximately 49% (~756 people) have private health cover, lower than the national average of 55.7%.

-The most common medical conditions are arthritis (affecting 9.4% of residents) and mental health issues (8.1%), while 68.9% report being completely clear of medical ailments, slightly higher than the Rest of Qld's 66.4%.
-The area has 19.9% of residents aged 65 and over (306 people), broadly in line with the general population's health profile.
+The most common medical conditions are arthritis (9.4%) and mental health issues (8.1%), while 68.9% report no medical ailments, compared to 66.4% in the rest of Queensland.
+There are 305 residents aged 65 and over, comprising 19.9% of the population, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health